 Have you ever seen something so beautiful?
 These crochet roses are so stunning.
 These can be kept in a vase to add a cute flair to your living space.
 Also, these would make such a gorgeous wedding bouquet, one that you can keep for years to come and be surrounded by the sweet smell of loving nostalgia, if not the original rosy fragrance.
-Patterns from She's Crafty
+Rose crochet flower patterns from She's Crafty

 12. Puff Flower Crocheting Pattern

 These tiny puff flowers are such a cute reminder of the floral crafts our grandmothers used to create.
 The crochet puff flowers are very popular and can be used as an embellishment as well as for blankets and throws.
 You can attach a single puff flower to a hairpin and make a lovely, personalized hair accessory to match your outfit.
-Patterns from Bella Coco Crochet
+Crochet flower patterns from Bella Coco Crochet

 13. Crochet Flower Pattern for Tulips